-We spent time with all five people.
-We also spoke with the registered manager, two members of staff and a member of the senior management team who visited the home.
-We spoke with one person's advocate and invited comment from external agencies such as local authorities.
+We spent time with four people.
+We also spoke with the home manager, the deputy manager and two members of staff.
+We also received feedback from relatives of the people who lived in the home.
 We reviewed care and other records within the home.
-These included five care plans and associated records, a sample of medicine administration records, three staff recruitment files, and the records of quality assurance checks carried out in the home.
+These included six care plans and associated records, a sample of medicine administration records, four staff records and the records of quality assurance checks carried out in the home.